 Game day brings more "guess who" shortcomings to light.
 The leader selects interesting or challenging facts from the surveys received.
 Then, the leader becomes the emcee of a game with prizes for guessing the correct co-worker matching the fact.
 If it seems like an innocent game, think about who's getting the prizes: those who have socialized a lot with their co-workers, or those who are just nosey.
 Thus, this icebreaker might be like a silent punishment to private people who prefer keep to themselves.

 Want to learn more about the quirks of office work?
-Take a look at the links and related articles on the next page.
+Take a look at the links and related articles below.